Víctor Manuel Gerena: Fugitive

 According to published reports, Gerena was transported to Mexico, where he boarded a Cubana de Aviación jet at Mexico City International Airport in Mexico City, arriving at José Martí International Airport in Havana.
 Years later, a cousin of Gerena accompanied journalist Edmund Mahoney to Cuba in an attempt to locate Gerena, but they did not succeed.
 Mahoney published a story in 2001 titled "Chasing Gerena".
-The FBI is offering a reward of up to $1,000,000 for information leading to Gerena's capture.